Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Surfaces

 \subsection{Non-simple ordinary surfaces}

 Let $S$ be a non-simple ordinary abelian surface defined over $\FF_q$.
-Then, $S$ is isogenous to a product of two ordinary elliptic curves $E_1\times E_2$.
-As depicted in Figure \ref{fig:proof-2}, we consider two cases: \begin{enumerate}[wide] \item[(S-B)] $E_1$ and $E_2$ are not isogenous over $\overline{\FF}_q$. \item[(S-C)] $E_1$ and $E_2$ become isogenous over some base extension $\FF_{q^{m_1}} \supseteq \FF_q$, for $m_1\geq 1$. \end{enumerate}
+Then $S$ is isogenous to a product of two ordinary elliptic curves $E_1\times E_2$.
+As depicted in \Cref{fig:proof-2}, we consider two cases: \begin{enumerate}[wide] \item[(S-B)] $E_1$ and $E_2$ are not isogenous over $\overline{\FF}_q$. \item[(S-C)] $E_1$ and $E_2$ become isogenous over some base extension $\FF_{q^{m_1}} \supseteq \FF_q$, for $m_1\geq 1$. \end{enumerate} The Serre-Frobenius groups corresponding to these isogeny decomposition types are sumarized in \Cref{table:non-simple-ord-surfaces}.
+The proof of the following lemma is a straightforward application of \Cref{lemma:poonen}.

-\begin{lemma}[Node S-B in Figure \ref{fig:proof-2}] Let $S$ be an abelian surface defined over $\FF_q$ such that $S$ is isogenous to $E_1 \times E_2$, for $E_1$ and $E_2$ absolutely non-isogenous ordinary elliptic curves.
+\begin{lemma}[Node S-B in \Cref{fig:proof-2}] Let $S$ be an abelian surface defined over $\FF_q$ such that $S$ is isogenous to $E_1 \times E_2$, for $E_1$ and $E_2$ geometrically non-isogenous ordinary elliptic curves.
 Then $S$ has maximal angle rank $\delta = 2$ and $\SF(S) = \UU(1)^2$. \end{lemma}